siryacaiazza/emotion-detector/README.md

 ## 🧾Project Description

-The `EmotionDetector.ipynb` notebook is designed to:
+The `EmotionClassifier.ipynb` notebook is designed to:
 - Process audio files to extract features relevant for emotion detection.
 - Organize audio metadata (emotion, gender) into a pandas DataFrame.
 - Visualize audio waveforms, spectrograms, and Mel-frequency cepstral coefficients (MFCCs).